yadavsupriya324/Road-Accident-Dashboard/README.md

-Create dashboard based on following KPI's
+Problem Statement: Create dashboard based on following KPI's
 1. Total casualties taken place after the accident
 2. Total casualties & percentage of total with respect to accident severity
 3. Number of casualties by types of vehicles